Skip to Main Content

 This guide reflects Loyola law librarians' collective wisdom and experience gained from assisting students with cite-checking and sourcing assignments.
 Because of the myriad of sources that authors cite to and the ever-changing variety of locations where sources may be found, it is impossible to list in any one place all the "best practices" for every possible sourcing or cite-checking assignment.
 In addition, not every citation relates to a source which is ascertainable; there may be times where a cite-checker (or editor) has to to go back to an author for a source cited.
 Having said that, this guide is intended to provide useful information and practical tips on locating and updating eight major types of sources:

 The guide does not include foreign and international sources.
-For these sources consult the Researching Foreign, Comparative and International Law Research Guide located in the Library's list of research guides.
+For these sources consult the Foreign, Comparative and International Law Research Guide.

 Library Catalog Search Box